adelhassan6644/case_provider/ios/Pods/SDWebImage/README.md

 - Read this Readme doc
 - Read the [How to use section](https://github.com/SDWebImage/SDWebImage#how-to-use)
 - Read the [Latest Documentation](https://sdwebimage.github.io/) and [CocoaDocs for old version](http://cocoadocs.org/docsets/SDWebImage/)
-- Try the softwareCasaProvider by downloading the project from Github or even easier using CocoaPods try `pod try SDWebImage`
+- Try the example by downloading the project from Github or even easier using CocoaPods try `pod try SDWebImage`
 - Read the [Installation Guide](https://github.com/SDWebImage/SDWebImage/wiki/Installation-Guide)
 - Read the [SDWebImage 5.0 Migration Guide](https://github.com/SDWebImage/SDWebImage/blob/master/Docs/SDWebImage-5.0-Migration-guide.md) to get an idea of the changes from 4.x to 5.x
 - Read the [SDWebImage 4.0 Migration Guide](https://github.com/SDWebImage/SDWebImage/blob/master/Docs/SDWebImage-4.0-Migration-guide.md) to get an idea of the changes from 3.x to 4.x